getalp/wikIR/README.md

 ```bash
 python display_res.py -c config.json
 ```
-Change "collection_path" in the config.json file if you want to train and display results on the full dataset
+:warning: Change "collection_path" in the config.json file if you want to train and display results on the full dataset

 ## Downloads